deejonmustard/wsl-dev-setup/README.md

 A comprehensive development environment setup script for WSL Arch Linux with unified cross-platform dotfile management, modern CLI tools, and beautiful theming.

+## ⚠️ Known Issues

+### Rust Installation May Hang
+The script may hang during Rust installation via rustup in WSL environments.
+If this happens:
+1. Press `Ctrl+C` to cancel the script
+2. Run the provided fix script: `chmod +x fix-hanging-rust.sh && ./fix-hanging-rust.sh`
+3. Follow the instructions to continue setup

+The latest version of the script has been updated to handle this more gracefully by:
+- Installing Rust via pacman first (more reliable in WSL)
+- Adding a timeout to rustup installation
+- Making Rust-based tools optional

 ## Features

 ### Core Development Environment